During these difficult and uncertain times, psychotherapy and mental health services are more important and more in-demand than ever.

 As such, psychotherapy medical billing guidelines are also more important than ever.

-Whether you’re a psychiatrist (MD), licensed clinical social worker (LCSW), clinical psychologist (PsyD or PhD), or licensed professional counselor (LPC), CPT codes are how mental health professionals across the country get paid for their essential work.
+Whether you are a psychiatrist (MD), licensed clinical social worker (LCSW), clinical psychologist (PsyD or PhD), or licensed professional counselor (LPC), CPT codes are how mental health professionals across the country get paid for their essential work.

 Is your practice considering adding an additional office location or providing teletherapy services?

-Will your EMR allow you to stay HIPPA compliant while incorporating Centers for Medicare and Medicaid Services changes in behavioral health guidelines?
+Will your EMR allow you to stay HIPAA compliant while incorporating Centers for Medicare and Medicaid Services changes in behavioral health guidelines?

-If so, it is crucial that your practice stay up to date on current changes in psychotherapy medical billing and coding.
+If so, it is crucial that your practice stays up to date on current changes in psychotherapy medical billing and coding.

 Psychotherapy notes are kept confidential and excluded from an individual’s right under HIPAA to access protected health information.
 However, the healthcare professional must maintain adequate documentation for each encounter.